 So if your relative currently needs personal care, but has an illness or disability that may require nursing care in the near future, consider a care home that offers both types of care.
-This way you can ‘upgrade’ your relative’s care plan if their needs change without having to move him or her again.
+In this way you can ‘upgrade’ your relative’s care plan if their needs change without having to move him or her again.

 Conversely, you might think that sheltered housing will provide much of the support that your relative needs and in a more informal setting.

-Many residential care homes have activity coordinators who arrange regular activities both in the home and out and about.
+As well as looking after all your relative's day-to-day needs, many residential care homes have activity coordinators who arrange regular activities both in the home and out and about.
 These can include:

 - trips to leisure facilities